 Convenience and cost efficiency makes propane heaters a wise choice.
-Sadly, propane is more expensive because you pay for a cleaner-burning fuel.
+Sadly, propane is more expensive because you pay for cleaner-burning fuel.
 Most gas stations and even grocery stores carry small propane tanks.
 Until recently propane was less expensive than kerosene, but things have changed in the last few years.
-Beware outdated information and always check your local prices before making a decision.
+Beware of outdated information and always check your local prices before making a decision.

 If you’re looking to heat a tent or workshop you might not need quite as much power.
 The Mr. Heater F215100 MH4B Little Buddy is a great smaller alternative from Amazon.
 It requires no electricity and heats about ninety-five square feet for five to six hours on a disposable one-pound propane bottle.